 - Invoice processing - use ECM to set up automated invoice processing workflows

-The Pomodoro technique breaks down big, overwhelming tasks into 'bite-sized' chunks (called pomodoros) separated by small breaks.
+The Pomodoro technique breaks down big, overwhelming tasks into 'bite-sized' chunks (called Pomodoros) separated by small breaks.
 The method trains your brain to focus and rewards you for staying on task with each short break.
-It also helps you to avoid multitasking, helping you to stay ahead of your deadlines and out of your distracting inbox.
+It also helps you to avoid multitasking, stay ahead of your deadlines and keep out of your distracting inbox.

 While you only need a timer to get started, there are many Pomodoro apps available.
 The technique itself is straightforward: